Passing the app state to the dialog script (iOS)

 Step 2: Add a voice command with different answers for views

-Imagine we want to provide the user with a possibility to ask: What view is this? in the app, and the AI assistant must reply differently depending on the view open.
+Imagine we want to provide the user with a possibility to ask: What view is this? in the app, and the AI agent must reply differently depending on the view open.
 Let’s go back to Alan AI Studio and add a new intent:

 Dialog script